slatedocs/slate/source/index.html.md

 ```

-Available languages for visualising the interface in XRM or BFantastic
+Available system languages for visualising the interface in XRM or BFantastic

-`"path": "available_languages"`
+`"path": "system_languages"`

 ### Response parameters